aspose-barcode-cloud/aspose-barcode-cloud-java/docs/BarcodeApi.md

 ------ | ------------ | -----------
 [**getBarcodeGenerate**](BarcodeApi.md#getBarcodeGenerate) | **GET** /barcode/generate | Generate barcode.
 [**getBarcodeRecognize**](BarcodeApi.md#getBarcodeRecognize) | **GET** /barcode/{name}/recognize | Recognize barcode from a file on server.
 [**postBarcodeRecognizeFromUrlOrContent**](BarcodeApi.md#postBarcodeRecognizeFromUrlOrContent) | **POST** /barcode/recognize | Recognize barcode from an url or from request body.
-Request body can contain raw data bytes of the image or encoded with base64.
+Request body can contain raw data bytes of the image with content-type \&quot;application/octet-stream\&quot;.
+An image can also be passed as a form field.
 [**postGenerateMultiple**](BarcodeApi.md#postGenerateMultiple) | **POST** /barcode/generateMultiple | Generate multiple barcodes and return in response stream
 [**putBarcodeGenerateFile**](BarcodeApi.md#putBarcodeGenerateFile) | **PUT** /barcode/{name}/generate | Generate barcode and save on server (from query params or from file with json or xml content)
 [**putBarcodeRecognizeFromBody**](BarcodeApi.md#putBarcodeRecognizeFromBody) | **PUT** /barcode/{name}/recognize | Recognition of a barcode from file on server with parameters in body.